St Helen's Church, Bishopsgate: Victorian restorations

+20th century

 The church was left undamaged by the Blitz during World War II and it was designated a Grade I-listed building on 4 January 1950.

 When Dick Lucas became rector in 1961, St Helen's grew from a small congregation of a few individuals to a large thriving church within the conservative evangelical tradition of the Church of England, with a reputation for strong Bible teaching and preaching.
-As the City of London had grown to become a major business and Financial centre, the church started providing an active midweek ministry to City workers.
+As the City of London had grown to become a major business and financial centre, the church started providing an active midweek ministry to City workers.
 Next to the lunchtime midweek talks for workers, the three Sunday services are now attended by a diverse range of people including students, young workers, families and internationals.

 In 1992 and 1993, the church was badly damaged by two IRA bombs that were set off nearby.

 A full restoration was carried out by architect Quinlan Terry, an enthusiast of Georgian architecture, and designed along Reformation lines.
 The floor was evened out and returned to its original level, which allowed for the installation of underfloor heating, a sound reinforcement system and a baptistry in front of the pulpit.
 A new gallery was erected on the west end to provide additional seating and house the organ, now returned to its original position.
 All the windows were glazed in clear glass.
 The Victorian screen was rotated by 90 degrees across the south transept, opening up the former chancel.
 A new door was opened in the south transept.
 All altars were removed, giving space to a restored Georgian communion table.

 The principles of this restoration sought to arrange the building once again around the preaching of the Word and strip it down of the ritualistic elements added in Victorian times, following the needs of the large Evangelical congregation.
-This new arrangement allowed the seating capacity to be increased from 500 to a 1000, all in a large open space with a clear view on the pulpit and lectern.
+This new arrangement allowed the seating capacity to be increased from 500 to 1000, all in a large open space with a clear view on the pulpit and lectern.